-Please note that Self-Adhesive Wallpapers can present problems with adhesion and durability in certain circumstances: The adhesives they employ can be adversely sensitive to moisture and some surface coatings.
+Please note that Self-Adhesive Wallpapers can present problems with adhesion and durability in certain circumstances: The adhesives they employ can be adversely sensitive to moisture and some surface wallpapers designed exclusively for care homes coatings.
 We recommend the application of these materials only to surfaces that are thoroughly dry, flat and smooth having been painted with standard emulsion paints or varnishes.